Children get the MMR vaccine by injection in 2 doses:

 Talk to your doctor about whether the vaccine is a good idea if your child:

-has received any other vaccines in the past month because some can interfere with
+got any other vaccines in the past month.
+Some can interfere with how well the

 has ever had a low platelet count